 Overwhelming Recipients with Messages

-Sending too many messages can frustrate recipients, leading to high opt-out rates, angry customers, and negative feedback.
-Limit message frequency and ensure each communication provides value to maintain a positive user experience.
+Sending too many messages can lead to high opt-out rates, angry customers, and negative feedback.
+Limit message frequency and focus on providing value in each communication to maintain a positive user experience.

 Failing to Provide Opt-Out Options